 - 1 bunch of asparagus

 - Kosher salt

 - Prepare the asparagus by washing and chopping off the tough ends.
 In a dry grill pan, cook for about 10 minutes until tender.

 - While the asparagus is cooking, cut 1 lemon into wedges and reserve, then juice the other lemon.
 In a bowl, combine the Greek yogurt with 2 tablespoons of juice.
 Finely chop 1 tablespoon of fresh parsley and mix into the yogurt.

 - Peel and chop the hard boiled eggs and set aside.

-3 When the asparagus is cooked, spritz the spears with a generous amount of lemon juice and sprinkle with kosher salt and fresh ground pepper.
+- When the asparagus is cooked, add the remaining fresh lemon juice and sprinkle with kosher salt and fresh ground pepper.

-4 Serve immediately – top the asparagus with the yogurt sauce, chopped eggs, and some fresh ground pepper.
-Garnish with a lemon wedge.
+- To serve, top the asparagus with yogurt sauce, chopped eggs, and fresh ground pepper, and garnish with a lemon wedge.